davidson-vs/WhatsApp_Clone/README.md

 # WhatsApp_Clone

-### This project is a training to improve my skills in web development
+### This project is a training to improve my skills in web development cloning the WhatsApp interface and some functionalities

 # Getting Started with Create React App